MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-web-api-functions.md

 #### Limitations of query functions

-One of the limitations of query functions is that you cannot use the `not` operator to negate query functions.
+One of the limitations of query functions is that you can't use the `not` operator to negate query functions.

 For example, the following query, which uses <xref:Microsoft.Dynamics.CRM.EqualUserId>, fails with the error: `Not operator along with the Custom Named Condition operators is not allowed`.